 We have based the foregoing observations on the principles generally applied to repre-Defects of Elections sentative government.
 We are aware that those principles have in practice been found far from perfect and that serious objections have been raised in certain quarters against democratic government itself.
 We can hardly enter into these considerations in this Committee and must at this stage of our evolution accept the principles governing elections in most of the advanced countries of the world.
-We are also aware that the system of election we have recommended has some times failed to establish the rule of the majority, as in the case of the last British elections, which resulted in the return of an overwhelming majority of members who had only the support of a minority of electors. we believe was mainly due to inequalities in voting strength and the wastage of votes on candidates who did not need them.
+We are also aware that the system of election we have recommended has sometimes failed to establish the rule of the majority, as in the case of the last British elections, which resulted in the return of an overwhelming majority of members who had only the support of a minority of electors. we believe was mainly due to inequalities in voting strength and the wastage of votes on candiates who did not need them.
 The only remedy is proportional representation which for the reasons already mentioned we have refrained from recommending at present.

 We have so far considered the question of reservation for majorities on principle but the strongest argument against such reservation is furnished by the facts as they are.
-We are indebted to Pandit Jawaharlal Nehru for the figures given in appendices A. & B. which he has compiled with great industry from the reports of the last census relating to Bengal and the Punjab-the only two provinces in which the Muslims are in a majority.
-These figures for the fears entertained by the Muslims in these two provinces, and indeed no occasion for any adventitious aid to secure to them the full benefit of their natural majority.
-The argument is that Mussalmans will not obtain adequate representation and the slight majority they have will be more than counter-balanced by their educational and economic backwardness in these provinces.
+We are indebted to Pandit Jawaharlal Nehru for the figures given in appendixes A. & B. which he has compiled with great industry from the reports of the last census relating to Bengal and the Punjab-the only two provinces in which the Muslims are in a majority.
+These figures conclusively show that there is no foundation in fact for the fears entertained by the Muslims in these two provinces, and indeed no occasion for any adventitious for the fears entertained by the Muslims in these two provinces, and indeed no occasion for any adventitious aid to secure to them the full benefit of their natural majority.
+The argument is that Mussulmans will not obtain adequate representation and the slight majority they have will be more than counter-balanced by their educational and economic backwardness in these provinces.
 The whole force of this argument, which is based on the total population of the two provinces, disappears when we examine in detail the figures relating to the administrative divisions and the districts composing them.

 It appears from an analysis of the population figures of the Punjab and Bengal that Muslims can certainly have nothing to fear from a free electorate, without any reservation of seats, in these two provinces.
-It will be clear from the figures given in the appendices that in both the Punjab and Bengal the distribution of population is such that the Muslim majority in most of the geographical and administrative areas comprising these provinces is much greater than it appears when the whole province is taken as a unit.
+It will be clear from the figures given in the appendixes that in both the Punjab and Bengal the distribution of population is such that the Muslim majority in most of the geographical and administrative areas comprising these provinces is much greater than it appears when the whole province is taken as a unit.
 We find that there are natural areas of reservation for the different communities which ensure the representation of each community far more effectively than any artificial reservation can do.